 A preview of the finished site and the final version of the code can be seen in this CodeSandbox.

 Ready to get started?
 Great!
-Check out the new tutorial at tutorial.frontity.org.
+Check out the new tutorial at tutorial.frontity.org and do let us know what you think of it.